-This full-year course is designed to expose students to the basics of playing music on various instruments to the basics of playing music on various instruments, including guitar, keyboard, drums, and through music technology.
+This full-year course is designed to expose students to the basics of playing music on various instruments, including guitar, keyboard, drums, and through music technology.
 Students learn how to read and write music using traditional notation, and begin to expand their knowledge of various music genres.
 Experiences include performances on all classroom instruments, as well as simple composition and improvisation.